 A fruit or vegetable that has been sitting for a long period of time has far fewer minerals than a fresh picked one.
 This why having a home garden can do more than just cut your grocery costs — it can also provide you with more nutritious meals.

-Choose steaming or stir frying when you prepare vegetables.
+Steaming or stir-frying your vegetables may be more beneficial.
 Foods that are overcooked tend to lose some of their nutritional value.
 Better yet, eat raw food whenever possible.

 The bottom line is that it is best to speak to a physician before taking supplements as they can tell you what your body needs to add based on your medical history and lifestyle.

 And don’t forget that what you eat and how you supplement your diet is only half of the equation!
-Stay active with a workout plan like our Pro Annual option.
-Check it out today!
+Stay active and Go PRO today for access to certified personal trainers, workout plans, goal trackers, and more!